-Employees are required to adhere to the University's Drug-Free Workplace Policy, and the Alcohol and Drug Policy, which strictly prohibit the unlawful manufacture, distribution, dispensation, sale, possession or use of drugs by its employees in the workplace.
-Those who violate these policies may be subject to disciplinary procedures or may be required to participate in drug or alcohol rehabilitation programs.
+Employees are required to adhere to the University's Drug-Free Workplace Policy, and the Alcohol and Other Drug Policy, which strictly prohibit the unlawful manufacture, distribution, dispensation, sale, possession or use of drugs by its employees in the workplace.
+Those who violate these policies may be subject to disciplinary procedures or may be required to participate in alcohol or other drug rehabilitation programs.

-Students who have questions or concerns about alcohol or drugs are encouraged to use the medical and counseling resources provided by the University of Pennsylvania.
+Students who have questions or concerns about alcohol or other drugs are encouraged to use the medical and counseling resources provided by the University of Pennsylvania.
 These services adhere to all applicable laws governing the confidentiality of patient information.

 The University has an Office of Alcohol Policy Initiatives.
-The Alcohol and Drug Policy is stated in the 2005-2008 PennBook: Resources, Policies & Procedures Handbook, which is available through the Office of the Vice Provost for University Life by calling (215) 898-6081.
-This policy is also available online at www.vpul.upenn.edu/alcohol.
+The Alcohol and Other Drug Policy is stated in the PennBook: Resources, Policies & Procedures Handbook, which is available online at www.vpul.upenn.edu/alcohol.